SpunkyBot/spunkybot/.github/ISSUE_TEMPLATE/feature-request.md

 Please describe what the problem is.

 **Motivation**
-Please describe the soluation and what you want to happen.
+Please describe the solution and what you want to happen.

 **Additional context**
 Add any other context or screenshots about the feature request here.